Quick Overview of Operating Your Own Cab Service

 The Cons of Running a Cab Business:

 - This is not the safest job.
-There is risk with picking up complete strangers and inviting them into an enclosed place.
-People who are under the influence of alcohol or on drugs could create a problem.
+There is a risk with picking up complete strangers and inviting them into an enclosed place.
+People who are under the influence of alcohol or drugs could create a problem.

 - This isn’t a terrifying occupation by any means, but it is a very specific means of customer service, one some might try to take advantage of.
 One must be prepared for strange and off-putting people.